Laying cables and pipes on public land

 What is it?

-You may only lay cables and pipes in the ground with permission from the municipality.
-If you need permission, the rules set out in the AVOI (General Regulation on Underground Infrastructure) apply, as does the West Maas en Waal Cables and Pipes Manual.
+You may only lay cables and pipelines in the ground with the municipality's permission.
+If you need permission, the rules from the AVOI (General Regulation on Underground Infrastructure) and the West Maas en Waal Cables and Pipelines Handbook apply.

 Costs

-The fee is€520.00for processing a notification/application in connection with obtaining consent or a permit regarding the location, time, and manner of performing work as referred to in Article 5.4, first paragraph, of the Telecommunications Act and Article 5, first paragraph, of the General Regulation on Underground Infrastructure (AVOI).
+The fee is€520.00for processing a report or application regarding the granting of consent or a permit concerning the location, time, and manner of carrying out work as referred to in Article 5.4, paragraph 1, of the Telecommunications Act and Article 5, paragraph 1, of the General Regulation on Underground Infrastructure (AVOI).

-For continuous excavation work over a length of 25 meters or more, the rate will be increased by€1.30per linear meter of trench for coordination and supervision.
+For continuous excavation work over a length of 25 meters or more, the rate is increased by€1.30per linear meter of trench to cover coordination and supervision costs.

 How does it work?